Skip to main content

 By Harry Wray, Director, Customer Experience

-Last updated January 26, 2024
+Last updated April 2, 2024

 What is knowledge management?

-Knowledge management is how businesses gather, organize, update, and share information with customers, employees, and business partners.
+Knowledge management (KM) is how businesses gather, organize, update, and share information with customers, employees, and business partners.
 It’s also the technology that makes it possible to store, access, and update information.

 Types of knowledge management

+The five types of knowledge management are explicit, implicit, tacit, declarative, and procedural.
 Each type plays a role in helping your business operate efficiently.

 Knowledge management process overview